 Mellieha Judo Malta

-About a year ago I joined Mellieha Judo Club in Malta.
+I joined Mellieha Judo Club in Malta in early 2022.
 This post tries to answer the most common questions from members.

 Please note that this page does not intend to be official information.
-These are personal notes shared to judoka.
+These are personal notes shared to judokas.

 Mellieha Judo